• Skip to primary navigation

 What is a Refrigerator Pickle?

-Like many of my other pickling recipes (Pickled Cherry Tomatoes and Lebanese Pickled Turnips), this is a refrigerator pickle (also known as a quick pickles).
+Like many of my other pickling recipes (Pickled Cherry Tomatoes, Lebanese Pickled Turnips, Pickled Cauliflower, Pickled Italian Vegetables, Dilly Beans, and Pickled Garlic Scapes), this is a refrigerator pickle (sometimes referred to as quick pickles).
 This means that the final product is not shelf stable and must be stored in the refrigerator.

 Refrigerator pickling is much easier to do because it doesn’t require canning equipment like a water bath canner and knowledge.
 You just follow the recipe and refrigerate.
 That’s it!